-3. Contractions should not be used; use full terms.
+4. Contractions should not be used in place of full terms:

-"do not" in place of "don't"

-"could not" in place of "couldn't"

-"did not" in place of "didn't"

-"could have" in place of "could've"
+use "do not" in place of "don't" use "could not" in place of "couldn't" use "did not" in place of "didn't" use "could have" in place of "could've"

+5. Explain and define jargon (technical terms common to a particular industry or interest):

+"Presley relied heavily on his A & R man (short for Artist and Repertoire, a division of a record label that is responsible for talent scouting and the artistic and commercial development of the artist)."